-TEA Program will bring international secondary level teachers of English, English as a Foreign Language (EFL), social studies, math or science to the United States for a total of two six-week professional development programs (one program in the spring of 2014, the other in the fall of 2014).
-Teachers will be placed in cohorts of about 20 teachers at eight U.S. universities that will be selected through a competitive process.
+TEA will bring international secondary level teachers of English, English as a Foreign Language (EFL), social studies, math, or science to the United States for a six-week professional development program (one program is offered January - March 2015, the other is offered in September - November 2015).
+Teachers from around the world will be selected through a competitive process and placed together at a U.S. university.
 The program will consist of academic seminars focusing on new teaching methodologies, curriculum development, lesson planning, teaching strategies, and instructional technology training.
 Intensive English language instruction will be offered to teachers who need additional practice.
 The program will also include a practicum at a U.S. secondary school where participants work closely with U.S. teachers and teach and present to U.S. students.
 Cultural enrichment, mentoring, and support will be provided to participants throughout the program.

 Eligibility and Selection Criteria

-- Have a Bachelor's degree or the equivalent
+- Have earned a bachelor’s degree or equivalent;

 Please note that this is a program for practicing teachers.
 Ministry of Education officials, full-time principals or educational administrators, full-time teacher trainers, university faculty, private English language tutors, and teachers from schools primarily serving expatriates are not eligible.

 - Cohort I: January – March 2015 (Spring)